 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Ufa air is currently 0 times above the WHO annual air quality guideline value
+PM2.5 concentration in Ufa air currently meets the WHO annual air quality guideline value

 |Open your windows to bring clean, fresh air indoors|

 |Friday, Sep 30|

 Good 16 US AQI

 |Monday, Oct 3|